Floyd Mayweather is 'out of retirement,' calls for June fight with Conor McGregor

 The story that will never die reared its ugly head again on Saturday, when Floyd Mayweather announced in England that he is coming out of retirement.

-This, of course, would be massive news for boxing, given that Mayweather is the greatest boxer of his era and one of the best of all-time.
+This, of course, is massive news for boxing, given that Mayweather is the greatest boxer of his era and one of the best of all-time.
 And, being the showman he is, he played it for all it’s worth.

 “Everybody get your phone out,” Mayweather says.
-“Post this to the Internet as soon as possible.”
+“Post this to the internet as soon as possible.”

 But he’s not coming out to face unified welterweight champion Keith Thurman.
 Or rising prospect Errol Spence.
 Or even a super welterweight fight with Canelo Alvarez or Gennady Golovkin.